 The schedule for our 50-day challenge for GameBlast20 made use of a theme for each day of the week.
-For example, Indie Mondays gave us as chance to play some unique gems that viewers might not have come across before; and All-Action Wednesdays treated us to plenty of Grand Theft Auto V chaos.
+For example, Indie Mondays gave us as chance to play some gems viewers might not have come across before; and All-Action Wednesdays treated us to Grand Theft Auto V chaos.

 For Retro Fridays we revisited releases we’d played when we were younger.
 Some of these were modern-day remakes, such as Golden Axe from the SEGA Mega Drive & Genesis Classics collection and Battletoads from Rare Replay.
 Others were the original copies we’d purchased for the Xbox 360 back in the day such as Catherine.
 And the remaining were titles for the PlayStation 2, either found in Pete’s box of old games or purchased at the London Gaming Market.

 One such game in that last category was Herdy Gerdy by Core Design.
 I’d picked it up at the event in July last year after seeing it on a stand and being reminded of playing it in February 2002.
 I can’t recall what attracted me to it back then and only have a vague recollection of coming across it for the first time in a GAME store all those years ago.
 If I had to hazard a guess now, I’d say it was because it was completely different to the typical shooters being released for the console.